Unvaccinated Italians face new restrictions as holidays near

 ”Therefore, you can try to keep the virus spread down with measures that are sustainable, and with proper use of the health pass.
 Then, the big bet is on the vaccinations,” he said.

-Paolo Santalucia in Rome, Jamey Keaten in Geneva, Jan Olsen in Copenhagen contributed.
+Paolo Santalucia in Rome, Jamey Keaten in Geneva, Jan M. Olsen in Copenhagen, Mike Corder in Amsterdam contributed.

 Follow all AP stories on the pandemic at https://apnews.com/hub/coronavirus-pandemic.